intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/k8s.md

 If your docker version is between 1.8 and 1.11, find the docker configuration which location depends on the operation system.
 Edit and add `DOCKER_OPTS="--registry-mirror=https://<my-docker-mirror-host>"`.
 Restart docker `sudo service docker restart`.

-If you would like to speed up pulling this image on mac or windows, find the docker setting and config registry-mirrors section by adding mirror host.
+If you would like to speed up pulling this image on MacOS or Windows, find the docker setting and config registry-mirrors section by specifying mirror host.
+Restart docker.

 Then pull the image.
 It will be faster.